Organization

 【Cancer evolution by negative selection mechanism】

-AKTP organoids carrying four driver mutations in Apc, Kras, Tgfbr2 and Trp53 were established from metastatic intestinal tumors.
+AKTP organoids carrying four driver mutations in Apc, Kras, Tgfbr2 and Trp53 were established from mouse metastatic intestinal tumors.
 We found that about 30% of AKTP cells lost metastatic ability and eliminated from the tumor population by negative selection.
-Thus, it is possible that cancer evolution is promoted by both positive and negative selections (Morita A, et al, Cancer Sci, 202).
+(Morita A, et al, Cancer Sci, 2023)